zulip/zulip/docs/prod-install.md

 ## Troubleshooting

-If you get an error after `scripts/setup/install` completes, check `/var/log/zulip/errors.log` for a traceback, and consult the [troubleshooting section](prod-troubleshooting.html) for advice on how to debug.
-If that doesn't help, please visit [#production help](https://chat.zulip.org/#narrow/stream/production.20help) in the [Zulip development community server](chat-zulip-org.html) for realtime help or email zulip-help@googlegroups.com with the full traceback, and we'll try to help you out!
+If you get an error after `scripts/setup/install` completes, check the bottom of `/var/log/zulip/errors.log` for a traceback, and consult the [troubleshooting section](prod-troubleshooting.html) for advice on how to debug.

+If that doesn't help, please visit
+[#production help](https://chat.zulip.org/#narrow/stream/production.20help)
+in the [Zulip development community server](chat-zulip-org.html) for realtime help or email zulip-help@googlegroups.com with the full traceback, and we'll try to help you out!
+Please provide details like the full traceback from the bottom of `/var/log/zulip/errors.log` in your report.

 [realm-admin-docs]: https://zulipchat.com/help/getting-your-organization-started-with-zulip